Baby Bottle Tooth Decay: What Every Parent Should Know

 Baby’s teeth are important to your child’s overall oral health and bone development.
 Teeth help shape the face and assist in eating, chewing, and speaking.

-Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, tooth decay is preventable.
+Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, baby bottle tooth decay is preventable.
 Let’s take a closer look.

 What Causes Tooth Decay in Babies?

-When a child sleeps with a bottle filled with juice, formula, or other liquids that contain sugar, this increases the risk of baby tooth decay.
+When a child sleeps with a bottle filled with juice, formula, or other liquids that contain sugar, this increases the risk of baby bottle tooth decay.
 While asleep the production of saliva, which helps wash away sugar, slows down.
 Bacteria in the mouth turns the sugar into acids, which eats away at tooth enamel.

 Early Signs of Baby Bottle Tooth Decay